 Munneswaram temple is a Hindu temple in Sri Lanka.
 There are so many myths behind the temple’s existence.
-It is believed that the temple is built in 1000 CE and it is associate with the Indian epic Ramayana and Lord ram.
-Munneswaram temple is one of the ancient Pancha Ishwarams dedicated to the shiva in the region.
+It is believed that the temple was built in 1000 CE and it is associated with the Indian epic Ramayana and Lord Ram.
+Munneswaram temple is one of the ancient Pancha Ishwarams dedicated to the Shiva in the region.

-The temple was destroyed twice by the Portuguese colonial officers, that turned over the properties to the Jesuits.
+The temple was destroyed twice by the Portuguese colonial officers, who turned over the properties to the Jesuits.
 Although the Jesuits developed a Catholic church over the temple structure, locals reconstructed the temple both times.
-As a result of religious and demographic change after the late 18th century, most surrounding villages and also towns are not directly connected with temple management and maintenance.
-However, the villages of Maradankulama and Udappu are associated with arranging the major temple celebration.
+As a result of religious and demographic change after the late 18th century, most surrounding villages and towns were not directly connected with temple management and maintenance.
+However, the villages of Maradankulama and Udappu are associated with arranging the major temple celebrations.

 The Pattuva belonged to an also bigger medieval division called Demala Pattuva ruled by semi-independent Tamil chiefs subject to Sinhalese kingdoms.
 The presiding deity is called Sri Munnainathar and the goddess is called Sri Vativampika Devi.

-The temple has traditionally been connected with the nearby pearling and also the fishing town of Chilaw, along with the landed gentry of the surrounding villages that offered the sources to preserve the temple.
-Closeness to the trading routes as well as to the port supplied an opportunity for transmission of suggestions and also people from India to Sri Lanka.
-The Pattuva has several temples committed to the higher echelons of Hindu or Buddhist deities, and to village guardian divine beings such Ayyanar or Ayyanayake, Viramunda, Kadavara, and also Bandara.
+The temple has traditionally been connected with the nearby pearling and the fishing town of Chilaw, along with the landed gentry of the surrounding villages that offered the sources to preserve the temple.
+Closeness to the trading routes as well as to the port supplied an opportunity for the transmission of suggestions and also people from India to Sri Lanka.
+The Pattuva has several temples committed to the higher echelons of Hindu or Buddhist deities and to village guardian divine beings such as Ayyanar or Ayyanayake, Viramunda, Kadavara, and Bandara.

 The Siva temple is traditionally confirmed in gives and in local literary works.
 The Kali temple is a popular sorcery and cursing temple related to animal sacrifices and spirit possession.
-Spirit belongings of enthusiasts was kept in mind by the Jesuit priests that left behind documents of it in the 16th century.
+Spirit belongings of enthusiasts were kept in mind by the Jesuit priests who left behind documents of it in the 16th century.

 Munneswaram Temple Darshan Timing